Middle School / Upper School

 ENGLISH LANGUAGE ASSESSMENT

-English Language Learners will be tested for appropriate placement on August 11 during the Secondary School Orientation.
+English Language Learners will be tested for appropriate placement.
+You will receive information in the following weeks.
 If planning to study another language, students will be tested at the start of school.

 Vous trouverez ci-dessous la liste des lectures d’été établie par les professeurs de Français de collège et de lycée.
 Elle a été établie par les enseignants de chaque niveau en fonction des programmes de l’année à venir.
 Les élèves sont vivement encouragés à faire ces lectures afin d’enrichir leur vocabulaire, entretenir leur imagination, se préparer aux thématiques de l’année.
 A la fin de cette liste, se trouvent des conseils culturels.